 Executive Director of the Center for the Arts, a campus in downtown Jackson that consists of 20 independent organizations under one roof, including a 500-seat theater and art and dance studios.

 GALLERY STOP I am a big fan of Shari Brownfield Fine Art gallery.
 It’s located within a quaint historic cabin in downtown Jackson, yet when you go inside, you discover a perfectly curated space with Western and wildlife art, but also really unique, beautiful pieces you won’t see anywhere else in town.

 WILDERNESS ADVENTURE I love snowshoeing or Nordic skiing in Grand Teton National Park during a full moon.
 You need a permit and must layer up, but it’s such a special experience to have the park so quiet and still.

 PREMIERE LIVE MUSIC VENUE I hate to toot our own horn, but the theater venue at the Center for Arts downtown hosts stadium-caliber-level artists like the Flaming Lips in an intimate theater setting.
 We also regularly host free local programs showcasing community-favorite acts like the Woods Brothers.

-MUST-STOP SHOP If friends are in town visiting, I tell them to grab original gifts in the small mercantile shop in the Ward Hotel.
+MUST-STOP SHOP If friends are in town visiting, I tell them to grab original gifts in the small mercantile shop in the Wort Hotel.
 If they want real souvenir stuff, I send them to Lee’s Tees on the town square, which has swag in the form of baby onesies to adult hoodies.